 Mayo Clinic heart surgeons have experience and training in innovative techniques used to perform heart valve surgery.
 When possible, surgeons repair heart valves instead of replacing them.

 A Mayo Clinic surgeon sits at a remote console and uses robotic arms to conduct robot-assisted heart surgery.
 A surgical team assists at the operating table.

 Mayo surgeons may sometimes perform minimally invasive heart surgery, which involves the use of smaller incisions than those used in open-heart surgery.
-In some cases, doctors may use robot-assisted heart surgery — a type of minimally invasive heart surgery that involves the use of robotic instruments — to repair heart valves.
+Sometimes, doctors perform robot-assisted heart surgery to repair heart valves.

 Robot-assisted heart surgery team at Mayo Clinic

 A Mayo Clinic surgeon and surgical team assist with robot-assisted heart surgery, while another surgeon sits at a remote console controlling the robotic arms.

 Mayo doctors may conduct less invasive heart procedures using long, thin tubes (catheters) to repair or replace certain heart valves.
 Doctors may use clips or plugs to make the repairs.

 Mayo Clinic heart surgeons and researchers actively study new catheter procedures to repair or replace heart valves.